bonitasoft/bonita-doc/md/ui-designer-overview.md

 Pages which have been created with a version of bonita older than 7.7.0 have a UUID-like identifer.

 With version 7.7 and the improvements made for the collaboration features, the Id of created artifacts is now more human readable and understandable.
 This Id is now equal of the name.
-This change also applies to fragments in subscription editions.
 For pages only, if the id is already taken by another page, it is suffixed with a number (same behavior as in operating system file browsers).

 For example: